heptarch/heptarch.github.io/drafts/demon.md

 across the bright whorl of the galaxy.
 Expanding through the network, she feels as if she is becoming her true self once more.-->

+A door from Euston, one of the thousand thousand doors.

 <i>Child, what should you like to do?</i>

 Tilleadh.
 I will see the stars again.